alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to.md

 <figure><img src="../../.gitbook/assets/liquidity-providers/adding-liquidity-2-select-pool.png" alt=""><figcaption><p>Selected STX-ALEX liquidity pool as example.</p></figcaption></figure>

 {% hint style="warning" %}
-When hovering over a pool, you might notice a "+LP" button.
+When hovering over a pool, you might notice a `+LP` button.
 This serves as a visual indicator for the selected pool.
 Clicking it will take you to the same screen as clicking anywhere on the pool's row.
 {% endhint %}

 ### Step 3: Add Liquidity